ACTL5100-T1-2022/github-showcase-page-aim-high/README.md

 ## Objectives
 Ojectives of Analysis

  <img width="180" alt="image" src="https://user-images.githubusercontent.com/102893855/162547715-b60c0ab4-3ce5-4b97-82d4-baa7c65293fb.png">

--It is beneficial for a nation's economy to have a successful international football team.
+It is beneficial for a nation's economy to have a successful international football team.
--A machine learning model is implemented for team selection -In addition to the allocated budget, our proposal leverages alternate streams of non-government funding.
+A machine learning model is implemented for team selection In addition to the allocated budget, our proposal leverages alternate streams of non-government funding.
--Revenues will be gained through matchday, broadcasting, sponsorship, merchandising, and prize money.
+Revenues will be gained through matchday, broadcasting, sponsorship, merchandising, and prize money.
- -The direct and indirect economic impacts were considered by analysing cash flows, effect on GDP, impact on industries and constructing a 10-year implementation plan.
+The direct and indirect economic impacts were considered by analysing cash flows, effect on GDP, impact on industries and constructing a 10-year implementation plan.
--The proposal also considers quantifiable and qualitative risks, appropriate mitigation techniques and monitoring metrics.
+The proposal also considers quantifiable and qualitative risks, appropriate mitigation techniques and monitoring metrics.
 Limitations of the proposal are also included.

 ## Implentation plan
 ---